 Kinsey’s 4-for-5 showing with three runs and two RBI led the offense but Powell put together an impressive 1-for-2 line with a walk, two runs scored and four RBI.
 Owen was 1-for-2 with an RBI and two walks and also the winning pitcher, going four innings while surrendering just two hits, two walks and striking out eight batters.

 For Madison, Windgate was 2-for-2 with a walk.
-Grave and Helmick were each 1-for-3.
+Graves and Helmick were each 1-for-3.

 Monroe faces Manassas Park on the road Wednesday while Madison has a road trip to Central Woodstock on Friday.